Station Four

 Station 4 is located just north of the intersections of Interstate 435 and Interstate 152 in the northwestern portion of the District on approximately 14 acres.
 It was constructed in 2001 and also serves as the administrative headquarters of the Fire District.

-Training Center
+History and Training Center

 Our training tower has two burn rooms for class A materials, a standpipe system, sprinkler system, an elevator shaft, two vertical ventilation props, artificial smoke system, two different roof pitches for ventilation drills, an attic simulation area and rope rescue props with repelling anchors throughout.
 The classroom is used for internal training purposes and classes brought in from outside the organization.
 The SPTC is available to outside organizations to use for their training purposes.